What is Tide business banking?

 Tide customer reviews

-Tide has a rating of 4.0 out of 5.0 stars on Trustpilot from over 3,000 reviews.
-66% of customers rate it as 'Excellent' with customers commenting on 'great service' and a 'stress-free setup of accounts'.
-19% of customers rate it as 'Bad' with customers complaining about payment processing wait times and problems with opening accounts.
+Tide has a rating of 3.6 out of 5.0 stars on Trustpilot from over 5,000 reviews.
+60% of customers rate it as 'Excellent' with customers commenting on 'great service' and a 'stress-free setup of accounts'.
+25% of customers rate it as 'Bad' with customers complaining about payment processing wait times and problems with opening accounts.
+A common problem also seems to be the inability to contact customer services by phone so you are always waiting for an email response which can take time.

 - Quick setup